 Later I have for my own needs developed a set of procedures, and a code base to solve this issue.
 I have named this solution DVCS Asset Lock or DAL.
-First and foremost, it’s a procedure and a set of conventions, that have been made trivial to operate with through provided code.
+First and foremost, it's a procedure and a set of conventions, that have been made trivial to operate with through provided Unity Engine Extensions.
 Second, it integrates with existing DVCS (currently Hg only) to reason about the status of files locking and automate steps.
 Third, it does not prevent the users from breaking the procedure in any way.
 If the asset is considered locked, nothing can prevent the user from actually changing that asset in true DVCS fashion.
-However, if such breaches happen, the procedure would regulate it on a case-by-case basis at the time of changes integration.
+However, if such breaches happen, the procedure would regulate it at the time of changes integration (more below).

 How does DAL work?

-DAL presumes the team uses ES Flow with source control, a term I have coined and published on my site based on gitHubFlow.
+DAL presumes the team uses ES Flow with source control, a term and process I have coined and published on my site, which is based on gitHubFlow.
 I will list it here for convenience:

 Our workflow has the following assumptions: